cmkobel/cmkobel.github.io/_pages/cv.md

   - A deep understanding of the technical challenges of researching molecular biology and the symbiotic relationships in a wide radiation of species.
   - Programming languages, sorted by descending fluency: Python, R, Bash, C, Java.
-  - Parallelization of bioinformatic workflows using Snakemake.
+  - Parallelization of big-data workflows using Snakemake.
   - Version control using Git.
   - Hardware/software/network/user integration of workstations for bioinformatic needs running GNU/Linux.
   - Packaging and containerization using Conda, Docker, Apptainer.